 Read Post

 In The Girl Who Owned a City (first published 1975, reissued 1995), O.T.
 Nelson creates an entirely unbelievable post-apocalyptic scenario for middle-grade readers.
-In the past month, the world population of adults has died of a rapidly spreading plague.
-All that remains in ten-year-old Lisa’s immediate world are other children, all under the age of
+In the story, the world population of adults has died of a rapidly spreading plague within the last month.
+All that remains in ten-year-old Lisa’s immediate world are other children, all under

 Read Post